 While each interview will depend on the project at hand or the challenge you’re looking to solve, here’s are three main things to keep in mind which will help you select the best-suited candidate.

 - Expertise match for the role: Does the candidate have the necessary degree or qualification to take on your project?
 Say, you’re looking for someone to optimize a clinical trial.
 Does the candidate have a solid background in clinical research as well as statistical skills?

 - Approach to the project or role: What would the candidate’s approach to the project be and can they provide a step-by-step methodology as to how they will solve your problem?
 Can they break down a larger project into smaller milestones and provide the steps they will take to achieve each one?
 This is particularly useful while hiring freelancers as even rough estimates can help assure you that the expert has what it takes to work on the project.

 - Previous projects: Can the data scientist highlight previous projects they’ve worked on before that holds them in good stead for this role?

 With the sharp rise in data science salaries and the equally steep rise in their shortage, companies often struggle to be able to access and afford expert data scientists.
 Freelance data scientists and independent consultants are tapping to tap into the demand by offering their services to those who need them.
 Hiring freelance data scientists helps to cut across geographical boundaries and access top-quality expertise, on demand, and at a fraction of the cost to hire an in-house, full-time employee.
 Kolabtree has hundreds of freelance data scientists on board, who are from reputed institutions such as MIT, Cambridge University, Harvard University, and more.

+Need to hire a freelance data analyst?
 It only takes a few seconds to post your project requirements and get quotes from experts for free.